ryanflorence/SlideShow/Docs/SlideShow.md

 #### html

-SlideShow gets the transition information from the class attribute of your slide.
+SlideShow can get the transition information from the class attribute of your slide which will take precedence over what you've defined in your options.
 It will only grab the immediate children of the container (`slideshow` in this case).
 You can put whatever element type you want as the slides, and put anything inside of the slides.

     #HTML
     <div id="slideshow">